SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 "Rain..."
 Fluttershy said.

-Rarity hugged Fluttershy, "you got this, you're doing great darling."
+Rarity hugged Fluttershy.
+"You got this, you're doing great darling."

-Fluttershy returned the hug, "thank you."
+Fluttershy returned the hug.
+"Thank you."

 Fluttershy closed her eyes, letting her mind wonder.
 She thought of the pony she yearned for.